 The barometer had risen and was now up to 1010 mB.
 I went over with the dinghy to Dionysos and met her crew.
 They are a French couple Havre and Claude Valentin.
 They asked me to stay and have an ouzo with them, although it was early afternoon.
 No, they are not about to depart, they too are planning to wait out the SE gale here so my line will not be any problem for them.
 He is a retired financier and a very experienced sailor having crossed the Atlantic and sailed in the Indian Ocean.
 They are both very personable.
 I too invited them to come to Thetis in the evening for another ouzo.

 We had a pleasant evening.
 After the Valentins left I made a cheese omelet because I was not very hungry.

 Monday October 18, 2010, Day 20

-l adjusted the shore lines so as to minimize windage. at the forecast now call for force 8 SE strong winds, especially for tonight.
+l adjusted the shore lines so as to minimize windage, as the forecast now called for force 8 SE strong winds, especially for tonight.

 Together with the Dionysos crew we took the dinghy to the next inlet E of us and took a walk to Platys Yialos.
 Unfortunately we were caught in a rather strong rain.
 During this walk I learned from Herve that the S/Y Panta Rei had caught fire somewhere between Lipsi and Leros and was a total loss but her crew was rescued.
 I also learned from a local fisherman that the new but unused building in our inlet is indeed abandoned.
 It was built by the fish farm company now defunct.
 The fish farm has not been operating now for several years.
 This explains why the water is so clear.